 'Aquitaine 1999

-When introduced onto Dover/Calais the two cinemas were knocked through and the area transformed into the First Base Burger Bar.
-If it wasn't for the shape of the windows you'd be forgiven this is a different ship!
+When introduced onto the Dover/Calais route the two cinemas were knocked through and the area transformed into the First Base Burger Bar.
+If it wasn't for the acute angle of the wall of windows you'd be forgiven this is a different ship!

 Ostend Spirit-2010